This is our role in clinical research

 Clinical studies

-The Swedish Research Council supports and develops the prerequisites for clinical studies in Sweden.
-An important part of this work is the collaboration Clinical Studies Sweden, where Sweden’s six health and medical care regions interact and collaborate via appointed regional nodes.
-The nodes contribute to national collaboration, and work to strengthen the prerequisites for conducting clinical studies within the own region.
-By promoting the opportunities for the nodes to collaborate, learn from each other and find solutions to joint challenges, the prerequisites for conducting clinical studies in Sweden are improved.
-Clinical studies can be implemented more efficiently and more patients can participate, irrespective of where they live in Sweden.
+The Swedish Research Council supports and develops the conditions for clinical studies in Sweden.
+An important part of this work is the collaboration known as Clinical Studies Sweden, where Sweden's six collaboration/healthcare regions cooperate through designated regional nodes.
+By promoting the opportunities for these nodes to collaborate, learn from each other, and find solutions to common challenges, the conditions for conducting clinical studies in Sweden are strengthened.
+This contributes to the ability to conduct clinical studies more efficiently, with the participation of more patients, regardless of where they live in the country.

-The Swedish Research Council also drives the work on statistics about clinical studies and has continuous contacts with other public agencies and organisations with links to clinical studies – nationally and internationally.
+The Swedish Research Council also works with statistics on clinical studies and maintains ongoing contacts with other authorities and organizations related to clinical studies, both nationally and internationally.

 Infrastructure with links to clinical research